harmeetsingh7276/Microservices-ShoppingApp/README.md

 That's where this system comes into picture

 We have also implemented the Retry mechanism for the order service so that it tries 3 times before failing a request

+# Event Driven Streaming using Kafka
+1. An **"OrderPlacedEvent"** has been meticulously designed and implemented as a pivotal component within the architecture of our system.
+This event is to be triggered seamlessly by our esteemed OrderService, signifying the placement of a new order within the platform.
+2. To ensure streamlined communication and real-time data propagation across our distributed ecosystem, we have integrated Kafka, a high-throughput, fault-tolerant messaging system.
+Leveraging Kafka's event-driven architecture, we channel the "OrderPlacedEvent" with utmost efficiency to various pertinent services within the network.
+3. Upon successful triggering of the "OrderPlacedEvent," the system initiates a synchronous invocation of our eminent Notification Service.
+This service serves as the pivotal conduit to deliver comprehensive and personalized email confirmations to our valued customers, ensuring order details and other pertinent information are effectively communicated.